by Tim Gilmore, 6/26/2020

 These 13 acres were always holy land and neither church services nor pornography could profane it.

-At least that’s what the pine trees and the dandelions and the mosquitoes and the giant Pileated Woodpecker told me when I walked across the empty field.
-Each of them takes little notice of pornography and church.
+At least that’s what the pine trees and the dandelions and the mosquitoes and the giant Pileated Woodpecker told me when I walked across the empty field six years ago, when I first wrote and published this story on March 4, 2014.
+Each of them took little notice of pornography and church.

-Now Christians walk the Stations of the Cross Friday nights where stoned adolescents once watched movies called Cry Rape and Linda Lovelace for President outdoors in this field walled by trees.
+When I wrote the earlier version of this story, Christians walked the Stations of the Cross Friday nights where stoned adolescents once watched movies called Cry Rape and Linda Lovelace for President outdoors in this field walled by trees.

-From 1952, the Twin Hills Drive-In showed mainstream American movies in a time when drive-ins proliferated across North America.
+In 1952, the Twin Hills Drive-In showed mainstream American movies in a time when drive-in theaters proliferated across North America.
 Right after World War Two, everything new was centered on the automobile—suburban housing developments and concomitant governmental lending policies, motor hotels or motels, drive-through restaurants, drive-in movie theaters.